mzzavaa/the-juggling-company/content/pages/index.md

   - type: HeroSection
     title: Welcome
     subtitle: to the infinite world of juggling
-    text: >+
+    text: >
       "The Juggling Company" is a unique blend of technology and the art of juggling.
 This platform aims to inspire and engage through innovative projects that combine cloud computing, AI, and the fascinating world of juggling.

-      > *The mission is to inspire, educate, and empower people through the art of juggling.
+      > *My mission is to inspire, educate, and empower people through the art of juggling.
 By fostering a vibrant community that connects physical fitness, cognitive development, and creative expression, the goal is to promote holistic well-being.
 Through the integration of juggling